lanceu0128/3DVisSys/README.md

 For users who want to view and interact with visualizations, running in one's local environment can be done by installing all requirements and running the Flask app:

 1. **Install all requirements:**
+    - For Conda users:
+        1. (OPTIONAL) If you have previously installed this environment, go back to the base environment with `conda activate` and remove the previous installation `conda remove --name 3dvissys --all`.
-    - For Conda users: Run `conda env create -f environment.yml` and switch into the new environment with `conda activate 3dvissys`.
+        2. Run `conda env create -f environment.yml` and switch into the new environment with `conda activate 3dvissys`.
     - Pip users: Run `pip install -r requirements.txt`.

 2. **Switch into the app directory and run the app:**